auth0/docs/articles/quickstart/spa/_includes/_calling_api_create_backend.md

 ## Create the Backend API

-For this example, you'll create an [Express](https://expressjs.com/) server that acts as the backend API.
-This API will expose an endpoint to validate incoming [JWT-formatted access tokens](https://auth0.com/docs/tokens/concepts/jwts) before returning a response.
+For this example, you'll create an <a href="https://expressjs.com/" target="_blank">Express</a> server that acts as the backend API.
+This API will expose an endpoint to validate incoming <a href="https://auth0.com/docs/tokens/concepts/jwts" target="_blank">JWT-formatted access tokens</a> before returning a response.

 Start by installing the following packages: